aleixfabra/backbone-app-template/README.md

 Backbone + RequireJS Application Template
 ===============
 Backbone + RequireJS template helps you build fast javascript apps or site.

+Download it and change the graphic assets.

 ## Demo